axelv/sqlalchemy-many-to-many/README.md

 ```
 Our model isn't smart enough to determine the correct order of the sections and the origin flag when writing.
 So we mark the relationship as `viewonly`.

-# Add a origin relationship to the section model
+# Add an origin relationship to the section model

 We can add a relationship to the `Section` model that allows us to access the report association objects.